Are you ignoring CSAT (GS Paper 2)? Do that at your own peril.

 The right strategy (and fast strategy too) to start GS Paper 2 preparation

 The right way to start this paper is by practising previous year CSAT questions.

 ClearIAS offers previous year UPSC Qns re-take exams on CSAT in a timed environment.
 We provide you with detailed solutions soon after the exam.
 You can also learn how to approach each questions using the fastest problem-solving techniques.

-Users are also provided detailed solutions based on the official UPSC key (Available for 2015 and 2016.
-For 2017, we have created our own key until UPSC releases official key)
+Users are also provided detailed solutions based on the official UPSC key.

 This would help you analyse your performance and learn the concepts behind many questions.
 We have also provided detailed solutions and shortcuts to answer each question.
 This would help you save time and maximize your marks.